infinispan/infinispan/demos/ec2/src/main/release/README-EC2-demo.txt

 * Nodes don't see each other.
 Make sure that the firewall isn't blocking the inter-node communications
 * Ensure that the correct jgroups properties are being used.
 * If using S3_Ping you can check the cluster member details by using a utility such as s3sync see s3sync.net
-* Make sure you are using the right version of jgroups 2.8CR+ is the one shipped with Infinispan.
+* Make sure you are using the right version of jgroups: the one shipped with Infinispan.
 2.6 or lower doesn't have s3_ping.